weewx/weewx/docs_src/custom/json-generator.md

 }
 ```

 That roughly halves the file.
-One year of hourly temperature and dew point is about
+One year of hourly temperature and dew point is
-100 kB, or 35 kB once your web server compresses it.
+about 100 kB, or 35 kB once your web server compresses it.

-To rebuild the archive — after importing historical data, for example — delete the
+To rebuild the archive, after importing historical data for example, delete the
 directory and run the report again:

 ``` bash